Here’s a suggested eight-day travel itinerary for Bulgaria, featuring the highlights of Sofia, Plovdiv, and Veliko Tarnovo.

 Bulgaria Travel Itinerary

-- Day 1: Arrive in Sophia
+- Day 1: Arrive in Sofia

-- Day 2: Explore Sophia
+- Day 2: Explore Sofia

-- Day 3: Day Trip to Rila Monastery
+- Day 3: Day trip to Rila Monastery

 - Day 5: Explore Plovdiv